techtraits/techtraits-blog/_posts/2013-12-04-Setting-Up-Rearview-on-EC2-with-Amazon-RDS.markdown

 ### Step 8: Start Rearview in Screen

-At this point we are ready to start Rearview.
-We are going to run Rearview in a screen session to ensure that the Rearview process keeps running even after our ssh session ends:
+Finally, the wait is over and we can start Rearview.
+We are going to run Rearview in a screen session to ensure that the Rearview process keeps running after our ssh session ends:

 {% codeblock Asset Index lang:bash %}

 	screen
 	./sbt start
-	# CTRL+d to exit logging mode
+	# CTRL+d to exit logging mode once everything is working
 	# detach from screen: CTRL+A and then d

-	#Re-attaching to the screen:
+	#Re-attaching to a screen session:

 	#screen -ls to list all screen sessions and then
-	#screen -r <session> to re-attach to a session
+	#screen -r <session> to re-attach

 {% endcodeblock %}

+At this point you have a production instance of Rearview running with Amazon RDS and you are all setup to create new applications and monitors.